 Welcome to Barrio Ataxia

 "The final entry of the night is called Welcome To Barrio Ataxia.
 In keeping with Whim W’Him tradition, the strongest number of the evening closed out the show.
 Welcome To Barrio Ataxia, a creation from Omar Román De Jesús, is a frantic, somber and emotionally evocative deposition of the constant changes and struggles that are hallmarks of mental illness.
-The piece beautifully transitions from high energy group choreography into chillingly beautiful partner work.
-The piece proves that Whim W’Him is at its best when tackling dark and socially relevant topics."
+The piece beautifully transitions from high energy group choreography into chillingly beautiful partner work."

 by Chris Heide